 Event: BATTERY TO STUDENT NRS/Policy: The willful and unlawful use of force or violence upon another student.
-This may include spitting.
-Board Policy 5700 NRS 200.481 Evaluate for Bullying and contact Director of Civil Rights Compliance(Legal) for Guidance.
-1 st Incident Resolution 2 nd Incident Resolution 3 rd Incident Resolution 3 Day Suspension & consultation with Behavior Hearings & Placement Director, contact School Police.& VIP classes.
-ContactSchool Police.
-3-5 Day Suspension & VIP classes, Contact School Police.
+This may include spitting. ■ Board Policy 5700 ■ NRS 200.481 Evaluate for Bullying and contact Director Compliance(Legal) for Guidance.
+If a student uses physical force to protect battery, then that incident is not considered the student engaging in self-defense.
+Instead would have committed Battery to Student withe "victim" for self-defense.
+This is a case-battery at the authorough examination of the facts by our attention.
+1 st Incident Resolution 2 nd Incident Resolution 3 rd Incident Resolution 3 Day Suspension & consultation with Behavior Hearings & Placement Director, contact School Police & VIP classes.
+Contact School Police.
+If the battery results in serious bodily injury to another student, the offender may 3-5 Day Suspension & VIP classes, Contact School Police.
 Consult with District Behavior Hearings & Placement Director.
 3-5 Day Suspension & VIP classes, Contact School Police.
 Consult with District Behavior Hearings & Placement Director.
-Tier 1 Strategies:Restorative Chat (With victim and offender separately) Reteach Expectation Support from school counselor(s), school psychologist and/or social worker should be accessed. safe schools professionals/school Tier 2 Strategies: Restorative Conversation (With victim and offender separately) y) • Site teams engage in a co ollaborative problem-solving process within the MTSS framework Threat Assessment may be used to create a Student Safety Supervision Plan Supervision Plan Tier 3 Strategies: Restorative Conference (With victim and offender separately) intervention(s) to address the cause (or function) of the behavior vior Threat Assessment Revise/adjust a Student Sa fety Supervision Plan • A Functional Behavioral Assessment may also be warranted to assist in plan development. assist in plan development.